Last updated: 1 month ago

 ● Free online resources available via App Store, iBooks, Swift.org, and GitHub

 Chris Lattner, Apple's former Senior Director of Developer Tools, began developing Swift in July of 2010.
 Lattner and a team of developers based it off of Objective-C, Ruby, Python, and many other coding languages.

-In June of 2014, a beta version was released to registered Apple developers, and in October of 2014, Swift 1.1 was released alongside the launch of Xcode 6.1.
+In June of 2014, Apple released a beta version to registered Apple developers, and in October of 2014, Swift 1.1 was released alongside the Xcode 6.1 launch.

-In late December 2015, Swift and its libraries, package manager, and debugger were released for public use as open-source software.
+In late December 2015, Apple released Swift and its libraries, package manager, and debugger for public use as open-source software.
 Since then, it has been publicly available and anyone who wishes to contribute to the development may do so.

 Notable features of Swift

-The most noteworthy feature of Swift is its similarity to Objective-C. It uses the Objective-C runtime library, which will allow C, Objective-C, C++, and Swift code to run within a single program.
+The most noteworthy Swift feature is its similarity to Objective-C. It uses the Objective-C runtime library, which will allow C, Objective-C, C++, and Swift code to run within a single program.